 Rotation objectives at Parkland Memorial Hospital include gaining experience and exposure in the following specialties: hand and microsurgery; craniomaxillofacial trauma management; lower extremity trauma management and reconstruction; plastic surgery of the breast (including immediate and delayed breast reconstruction and breast reduction/ mastopexy); oncological reconstruction; a broad range of overall reconstructive surgery including burn reconstruction, pressure sores, chest wall reconstruction; aesthetic surgery via the resident cosmetic clinic; service management with faculty, co-residents, medical students, and staff.

-Rotation objectives at Children’s Medical Center include gaining experience and exposure in the following areas: broad range of congenital anomalies with significant emphasis on cleft-lip palate; pediatric craniofacial surgery; pediatric trauma/reconstruction management including facial fractures, lower extremity trunk reconstruction, and vascular malformation management; service management with faculty, co-residents, medical students, and staff.
+Rotation objectives at Children’s Health include gaining experience and exposure in the following areas: broad range of congenital anomalies with significant emphasis on cleft-lip palate; pediatric craniofacial surgery; pediatric trauma/reconstruction management including facial fractures, lower extremity trunk reconstruction, and vascular malformation management; service management with faculty, co-residents, medical students, and staff.

 UT Southwestern University Hospitals and Clinics

-Rotation objectives at St. Paul University Hospital and Zale Lipshy University Hospital include gaining experience and exposure in cosmetic and reconstructive breast surgery reconstruction; microsurgery; management of complex wounds in secondary upper extremity hand reconstruction; laser surgery; cosmetic procedures including facial rejuvenation and body contouring; service management with faculty, co-residents, medical students, and staff.
+Rotation objectives at Clements University Hospital and Zale Lipshy University Hospital include gaining experience and exposure in cosmetic and reconstructive breast surgery reconstruction; microsurgery; management of complex wounds in secondary upper extremity hand reconstruction; laser surgery; cosmetic procedures including facial rejuvenation and body contouring; service management with faculty, co-residents, medical students, and staff.

 Dallas Plastic Surgery Institute (DPSI)